 Applicants for the Certificate in Technology and Communication must have a bachelor's degree.
 Priority is given to those with a 3.0 GPA and three or more years in a communications-related field.

-Applicants must submit a resume, college transcript and statement of purpose (250 words or fewer), explaining their reasons for seeking the certificate.
+Applicants must submit a resume, college transcript and statement of purpose (250 words or less), explaining their reasons for seeking the certificate.
 International students must submit scores for the Test of English as a Foreign Language (TOEFL).
 Applicants do not have to take the Graduate Record Examination (GRE).

 Prospective students may apply for admission before the start of the fall or spring semester.
 Application deadlines: